 courtly love see “Courtly Love – An Attitude Toward Women,” “The Love Poets (Troubadours),” and “Troubadours of Rock” in The Lion in Winter and the Middle Ages, NEXUS).
 This supplementary lesson is aligned with CCSS.ELA-LITERACY.RL.1, RL.2 and RL.4 (for 9-10).n this supplement, we examine Mercutio’s disparagement of courtly love conventions (“groaning for love,” “Appear thou in the likeness of a sigh; speak but one rhyme, and I am satisfied!
 Cry but ‘Ay me!’ pronounce but ‘love’ and ‘dove’), conventions that Romeo adopts wholeheartedly from the era of the Troubadours and Petrarch.
 (For more on

 tudents learn about the development of English theater from Mystery and Morality plays to the various types of Elizabethan drama: tragedy, comedy, and history – and the combinations of these mocked in Hamlet.
 They are also introduced to the itinerant companies of players that Shakespeare would have seen as a boy touring Stratford-upon-Avon, like the players in Hamlet.

-Downloadable vocabulary exercises and quizzes, plot quizzes and tests are available in the NEXUS store
+Romeo and Juliet vocabulary exercises and quizzes, plot quizzes and tests will soon be available.

-GUIDELINES: The NEXUS guidelines suggest interdisciplinary activities and student-friendly ancillary readings.
+GUIDELINES: The NEXUS guidelines suggest interdisciplinary activities, additional lessons in five subject areas, and student-friendly ancillary readings.